Tax Treatment of Australian Superannuation Funds in US

 Your super money is invested by your super fund so you will earn investment returns on the money.
 There are several different types of superannuation funds.”

-Tax Treatment of Australian Super by the IRS
+IRS Tax Treatment of Australian Super

 To date, the IRS has not issued definitive memoranda for the tax treatment of Australian Superannuation Funds.
 For comparison purposes, you may consider how U.S./U.K. tax treaty plainly spells out how contributions by a Foreign Employer to a Foreign Retirement are taxed in the U.S. (read: U.K. Foreign pension contributions can usually be excluded on a U.S. tax return).